siobahnschuck/siobahnschuck/README.md

-## Heya~ I'm Siobahn a Developer and Video Artist based in Los Angeles
+## Heya~ I'm Siobahn a Developer and Video Artist based in Portland, OR
-I love to talk about video art, tech, and the history of the net and media archeology 💾
+I love to talk about video art, tech, and the history of the net and media archeology 💾 In my free time I volunteer at [TAPE](https://tapeanalog.org/) an analog media preservation non-profit in Los Angeles, CA and read books 📚

 # TOOLKIT